end2endzone/end2endzone-hugo/content/blog/2014-08-03-diy-custom-baby-gate.md

 ## **Assembly**

 There is nothing special to say to assemble the posts.
 Each one is screwed to the top and bottom rails.
-Each one is spaced by 4 inches which &nbsp;is a regular space for a stair railing.
+Each one is spaced by 4 inches which  is a regular space for a stair railing.

 ### **Fixing the ramp**